Mathef/docs-4-ai/crawl4ai_docs.md

   * Importing Modules: We import the necessary modules, including AsyncWebCrawler and LLMExtractionStrategy from Crawl4AI.
   * URL Definition: We set the URL of the web page to crawl and summarize.
-  * Data Model Definition: We define the structure of the data to extract using Pydantic\'s BaseModel.
+  * Data Model Definition: We define the structure of the data to extract using Pydantic's BaseModel.
   * Extraction Strategy Setup: We create an instance of LLMExtractionStrategy with the schema and detailed instructions for the extraction process.
   * Async Crawl Function: We define an asynchronous function crawl_and_summarize that uses AsyncWebCrawler to perform the crawling and extraction.
   * Main Execution: In the main function, we run the crawler, process the results, and save the extracted data.

 ## Advanced Usage: Crawling Multiple URLs

-To demonstrate the power of AsyncWebCrawler, here\'s how you can summarize multiple pages concurrently:
+To demonstrate the power of AsyncWebCrawler, here's how you can summarize multiple pages concurrently:

 ```